 “...
-Big win for equality in Boise,” city officials announced Tuesday through a Twitter account.
+Big win for equality in Boise,” the city tweeted Tuesday.

 There are exceptions for religious corporations, associations, education institutions and societies.
 The U.S. Government and state of Idaho and any of their departments or agencies except the city of Boise are also exempt.

-During a packed public hearing on the ordinance in November, the Council heard from 60 people that supported the ordinance and 12 opposed.
+During a packed public hearing on the ordinance in November, the Council heard from 60 people that supported it and 12 opposed.